 The T Fastener Gun is in an early stage of development and has undergone in vivo and ex vivo animal studies.
 These tests have established the feasibility of the T Fastener Gun.
-We believe this device to be a Class II 510(k) device that will require IDE clinical data to support a premarket notification for FDA clearance.
-We have not yet begun significant development of the T Fastener Gun.
+We believe this device is a Class II 510(k) device that will require IDE clinical data to support a premarket notification for FDA clearance.